 In the background Volcano Sabancaya 5980m is constantly smoking |

-This is a truck stop. |
+This is one of a number of truck stops |

 There were quite a few abandoned buildings along the road |